 As we get Calling Caldecott ready to rev today, I must also remind you to keep tabs on Heavy Medal, SLJ‘s blog on the race to the Newbery, run by Nina Lindsay and Jonathan Hunt.
 Jonathan has just posted on Wonder, a book that got starred reviews just about everywhere but here.
 So good to […]

 We’ve revamped our recommended blog list, first compiled by NYPL librarian and Fuse #8 blogger Betsy Bird to accompany her article “Blogging the Kidlitosphere.”
 Check out old friends and new faves here at the Horn Book website.

 I just read Rage by Jackie Morse Kessler (HMH, April), a follow-up to October’s Hunger.
 In each book, a troubled girl on the brink of killing herself (intentionally or through miscalculated self-injury) is offered a second chance by Death: take on the role of a Horseman of the Apocalypse.
 Anorexic, over-exercising Lisa becomes the avatar […]

 As you may have noticed, yesterday was Dr. Seuss’s 107th birthday (and the 14th annual Read Across America Day).
-I celebrated by drooling over the unbelievable Dr. Seuss-themed goodies over at Cakewrecks and making a birthday card for the good doctor with an app from Oceanhouse Media: I really would have liked to party […]
+I celebrated by drooling over the unbelievable Dr. Seuss-themed goodies over at Cakewrecks and making a birthday card for the good doctor with an app from Oceanhouse Media: I really would have liked to party with […]

 >A full month of blog posts commemorating women’s history begins today on KidLit Celebrates Women’s History Month.
 Creators and critics of children’s literature (including Anita Silvey, Candace Fleming, Kathleen Krull, and Tanya Bolden) will highlight excellent books about women’s history.
 The blog is off to a great start with a review of Laurie Halse Anderson’s […]